dedalozzo/surfer/README.md

 License
 -------
-Lint is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.